EvoEvolver/EvoNote/README.md

 - A tree-based knowledge base framework
 - Convenient tools for
-  - constructing knowledge bases from texts
+  - constructing knowledge bases from texts and Python modules
-  - generating texts from knowledge bases
+  - generating texts or Python codes from knowledge bases
 - Tools for exploration to find new insights in knowledge bases (*)
 - Tools for export and import knowledge bases to facilitate collaboration (*)